 Uh, so guess what.

 I love tofu.
-Not like, I ate it when I was vegetarian.
+Not like, I ate it when I was a vegetarian.
 Not, it was forced upon me at vegan restaurants.
 Like straight up, I freaking love tofu.
 I like tofu “chicken” nuggets, and I really like Chick-Fil-A tofu nuggets, too.
 I like beer battered tofu tacos, and I’m really into lemongrass tofu, as well.

 Yeah, so, uh, we were clearly vegetarian there for a while, eh?